cheerfulstoic/music/README.md

 TODOs:
 ======

- * Use the term musical term 'interval' instead of 'distance' in code
+ * Use the term musical term 'interval' or 'semitones' instead of 'distance' in code

 Contributing to music
 =====================